 Before we visited Turkey a few years ago, we knew next to nothing about the cuisine.
 After a few days of eating things like lahmacun, kofte, and borek, Turkish food endeared itself to us and quickly became one of our favorites.

 Based on what I’ve read, Turkish cuisine can be described as a continuation of Ottoman cuisine.
 It evolved from the fusion and refinement of multiple cuisines like Central Asian, Middle Eastern, Mediterranean, Eastern European, and Balkan.
+Its diversity and long history make it one of the best cuisines in the world.

 This diversity and multitude of influences was noticeable even to novices like us.
 From the testi kebap of Anatolia to the Ottoman court cuisine of Istanbul to the fresh fish of the Black Sea, we could see just how much the cuisine would change as we moved from one region of the country to the next.